M-707/-battery-charging-circuit/README.md

 A little bit more expensive than other types.
 Bigger.

-As  one 12 dc motor drive 0.33 A resulting two 12 dc motors connecteed  IN PARALLEL with 0.66 A.
+As  one 12 dc motor of my own drives 0.33 A resulting two 12 dc motors connecteed  IN PARALLEL with 0.66 A.

-with turning on and off load circuit with slide switch. if green led is on load is on ( motor ). copywrite to theory circuit website.
+with turning on and off load circuit with slide switch. if green led is on load is on ( motor ).

+tinkercad cicuit is not exactly the same real model of ( batteries, and motor ). copywrite to theory circuit website.